wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 </body>
 ```

-So we have a wrapper div with a class of "tabs".

-Nested within div is another div but this one has a role of tablist.
+We have a wrapper div with a class of "tabs" and nested within div is another div but this one has a role of `tablist`

 You will notice a lot of role and aria labels in the HTML and that is important because it is how you make your tabs accessible to everyone and that search engines can easily read it.

 When you use proper markup, it is good for both **accessibility** and **SEO**.

 We tell the browser that the div is a tab list using the `role="tablist"` attribute.

 That div also has an `aria-label="Programming languages"` attribute.
 That is for screenreaders to know what the list is about.

-Inside of the tablist we have three buttons.
-Each of those buttons has a role of tab and an id that contians the name of the programming language.
+Inside of the `tablist` there are 3 buttons.
+Each of those buttons has a role of tab and an id that contains the name of the programming language.

 One of the buttons also has an `aria-select="true"` attribute.

-That is how we are going to maintain whether the tab is currently active.
+That is how you are going to maintain whether the tab is currently active.

-If you take a look at our `tabs-style.css` you will see that whenever a button has an attribute of aria-selected we change the background color, the text color and remove the box shadow.
+If you take a look at our `tabs-style.css` you will see that whenever a button has an attribute of aria-selected we change the background color, the text color and remove the box shadow. 👇

 ```css
 button[aria-selected="true"] {